-- 85. It is possible that you may not be aware that you have a health problem because you have found ways to manage it, or you assume that everyone has the same problems.
-For example, during induction some osteopathic educational providers have identified students who have dyslexia a specific form of learning difficulty which had previously been undiagnosed, and have been able to put in place adjustments that support these students manage this through the remainder of the course, even though the students did not seek or expect this when they applied for admission to the course. - 86.
+- 86. It is possible that you may not be aware that you have a health problem because you have found ways to manage it, or you assume that everyone has the same problems.
+For example, during induction some osteopathic educational providers have identified students who have dyslexia a specific form of learning difficulty which had previously been undiagnosed, and have been able to put in place adjustments that support these students manage this through the remainder of the course, even though the students did not seek or expect this when they applied for admission to the course. - 87.
 Some students become ill during their course, suffer an accident that affects their abilities, or find that the medication they have been using needs to be changed.
 Educational providers are usually sympathetic to such changes and recognise that these circumstances can be difficult for students to manage.
 It is essential that you are open and honest and explain the difficulties you are experiencing.
 Adjustments can be altered during a course or be put in place later if your needs change.
-The earlier you are able to tell your provider about any changes in your circumstances, the better, as there is more time to work with you to prevent any problems escalating. - 87.
+The earlier you are able to tell your provider about any changes in your circumstances, the better, as there is more time to work with you to prevent any problems escalating. - 88.
 Mental health issues are common, with estimates that some 25% of the population will be affected over the course of a year29.
 Depression and general anxiety are the most common mental disorder to affect people in the UK, and may be increased by the stresses of studying, living away from home, and coping with new situations and challenges.
-Educational providers will be experienced in supporting students with a range of mental health issues and, as with any other health condition, it is advisable to let an appropriate person in the institution know and to seek support at the earliest opportunity. - 88.
+Educational providers will be experienced in supporting students with a range of mental health issues and, as with any other health condition, it is advisable to let an appropriate person in the institution know and to seek support at the earliest opportunity. - 89.
 Educational providers will encourage you to register with a local GP.
 This will ensure that you are able to receive appropriate and objective medical support and advice in your new local area.
-When ill health occurs during your studies, usually the most appropriate action will be for the educational provider to refer you to your GP, who will be able to refer you on for more specialist treatment, should this be necessary. - 89.
-It is important to remember that personal characteristics often intersect and some individuals' health conditions or disabilities may lead to them facing multiple or compound discrimination when their needs are not being met.
-For example, a student with a generalised anxiety disorder, may subsequently be diagnosed with dyslexia and/or ADHD, and need a range of reasonable adjustments to meet their needs in relation to all of these.
-Equally there may be other matters that need to be taken into consideration, for example a muslim disabled student.
+When ill health occurs during your studies, usually the most appropriate action will be for the educational provider to refer you to your GP, who will be able to refer you on for more specialist treatment, should this be necessary.